Last date modified: 2026-Jun-11

 Centralized Authentication workflow

-1. Admin sets up the authentication providers
+1. System Administrator sets up the authentication provider[s].

-3. Users accept the invitation
+3. Users accept the invitation.

-4. Users log in to RelativityOne using Centralized Authentication
+4. Users log in to RelativityOne using Centralized Authentication.

 Setting up your Authentication Provider

-1. Password–a two-factor authentication (2FA) method that includes a username, the user's email address, and a password.
+1. Password–a two-factor authentication (2FA) method that includes a username, (the user's email address), and a password.
 See Password Provider setup.

 Simple password setup is currently permitted, however, disabling two-factor authentication is not recommended.